Mental Health Awareness Week 2024: Partnerships

 Partners

-We are offering companies sponsorship opportunities for Mental Health Awareness Week, allowing you to receive direct brand association with the largest mental health campaign in the UK.
+We are offering companies partnership opportunities for Mental Health Awareness Week, allowing you to receive direct brand association with the largest mental health campaign in the UK.

 A range of benefits are available, including co-branding opportunities across a range of online and offline campaign resources, as well as evidence-based resources for both your employees and your customers.